HEPN1

 Hepatocellular carcinoma, down-regulated 1 is a protein that in humans is encoded by the HEPN1 gene.

 Function

 This gene is expressed in the liver, and encodes a short peptide that is localized predominantly to the cytoplasm.
 Transient transfection studies showed that expression of this gene significantly inhibited cell growth, and it may have a role in apoptosis.
 Expression of this gene is downregulated or lost in hepatocellular carcinomas (HCC), suggesting that loss of this gene is involved in carcinogenesis of hepatocytes.
-Also to note is that this gene maps to the 3'-noncoding region of HEPACAM gene (GeneID:220296) on the antisense strand.
+Also to note is that this gene maps to the 3'-noncoding region of the HEPACAM gene (GeneID:220296) on the antisense strand.